jrioscloud/financial-document-analyzer/PROJECT_SPECS.md

 ## Goal

-Build a RAG-powered chatbot that analyzes financial documents (CSV/PDF), answers questions about spending, and demonstrates tool calling with LangChain.
+Build a RAG-powered chatbot that consolidates and analyzes financial data from **multiple sources**:
+- **Upwork transactions** (freelance income)
+- **Bank statements** (Nu Bank, BBVA - credit/debit)

+Answer questions about spending, income, and patterns across all accounts using LangChain tool calling.

 ---